garrandall/popular-music-data/tracks/if-my-heart-could-speak-the-manhattans.md

 If my lonely heart could speak
 If my lonely heart could speak

-Ahhhh You'd be surprised at
+Ah You'd be surprised at
 What it would say to you
 Yes if my heart could speak
 I would have no problem